 Russ Harvey Consulting - Computer and Internet Services

-Site History | Legacy Resources | Contact Guidelines
+Site History | Site Maintenance | NOT a Blog | Contact Guidelines

-To understand why, you need to consider the history of these pages and the different approach a blog takes.
+The pages on this site are NOT a blog.
+To understand what that means, you need to consider the history of these pages and the difference between a website and a blog.

 Site History

 When I first created this site, few businesses and even fewer individuals had a website.
+Being “online” generally meant accessing AOL, CompuServe or a local BBS via dial-up (if you were connected at all).

 My “Start Page”

-Hosted on Computer
+Hosted on Client Computers

 This Start Page was hosted on my clients' computers — updated via floppy disk when I was onsite or by downloading the “update” from the website via dial-up.